browningluke/health.io/README.md

 ## User Stories

-- *As a user, I want to be able to* add a mood score twice a day to my timeline.
+- *As a user, I want to be able to* add a mood score and optional events twice a day to my timeline.
-- *As a user, I want to be able to* add events that accompany the mood score.
+- *As a user, I want to be able to* add new days to my timeline.
 - *As a user, I want to be able to* add the amount slept the night before.
 - *As a user, I want to be able to* visualize my mood and sleep data on a weekly graph.
 - *As a user, I want to be able to* export my data to csv format.